v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - Fixes textures on Dino Dinovic's chest tattoo.
 - Fixes disable the hiding, of the Stamina bar.
 - Fixes the issue where the slowest cars had the harshest delivery timers for Muammar's repeatable courier missions.
+- Fixes the armor tooltip in the Cyberware/Ripperdoc menu to be factually correct and show your actual current damage reduction from armor rather than a theoretical maximum.
 </details>

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)